-- 1. Construction documents that include a report by a registered design professional or other approved source documenting details of the limiting conditions affecting compliance with the insulation requirements. - Construction documents that include a roof design by a registered design professional or other approved source that minimizes deviation from the insulation requirements.

-- 3. Conversion of unconditioned attic space into conditioned space. - 4.
+- 1. Construction documents that include a report by a registered design professional or other an approved source third party documenting details of the limiting conditions affecting compliance with the insulation requirements. - 2.
+Construction documents that include a roof design by a registered design professional or other an approved sourcethird party that minimizes deviation from the insulation requirements. - 3.
+Conversion of unconditioned attic space into conditioned space. - 4.
 Replacement of ceiling finishes exposing cavities or surfaces of the roof-ceiling construction.